Moneyy02/Chess/README.md

 Create a Pull Request

-📜 License
+📜 LICENSE

 This project is open-source.
-Feel free to use and improve it! 🛡️
+Feel free to use, modify, and share! 🛡️